MikeRalphson/talk-openapi-tool-discovery/PITCHME.md

 ## awesome-openapi3

-Is like Top-Of-The-Pops, Formel Eins or American Bandstand, a fast-moving weekly run-down of the latest movers and shakers.
+Is like Top-Of-The-Pops, Formel Eins or American Top 40 with Casey Kasem, a fast-moving weekly run-down of the latest movers and shakers.

 ---